silverlayer/postgresql_packages/postgres_v8.4.x/pg_mana/README.md

 `schema_size`

 Lists the total size of schemas.
-It considers all objects in the schema.
+It considers all objects in the schema, except **large objects**.

 **Attributes:**
 - name - schema's name